spertuzz/SimplePhysJS/docs/README.md

     shape: {  // Shape information
         type: 'Polygon',  // Required for it to be a polygon
-        vertices: [  // Vertices in CLOCKWISE order, relative to pos new Vector2(5, 5),  // Position of vertex 1
+        vertices: [  // Vertices in CLOCKWISE order, relative to pos new Vector2(1, 1),  // Position of vertex 1
-            new Vector2(5, -5),  // Position of vertex 2, etc...
+            new Vector2(1, -1),  // Position of vertex 2, etc...
-            new Vector2(-5, -5),
+            new Vector2(-1, -1),
-            new Vector2(-5, 5)
+            new Vector2(-1, 1)
         ]
     },
-    bounce: 1  // Coefficient of restitution
+    bounce: 1,  // Coefficient of restitution
+    parent: phys
 })

-// More optional parameters are available.
+// More optional parameters are available and callbacks.
 ```

 Using this will spawn the rigidbodies once the simulation starts.
 They can also be spawned mid-execution.